RandomKiddo/RandomKiddo.github.io/cv.md

 <p class="message">Below is my CV, last updated on 03/01/2023: </p>

 <iframe src="/CVObscured.pdf" width="100%" height="910px"></iframe>
 <sub>For personal safety, contact information has been removed.
-If contact is required, please message me on LinkedIn.</sub>
+If contact is required, please message me on <a href="https://linkedin.com/in/neilghugare" target="_blank" rel="noopener noreferrer">LinkedIn</a>.</sub>

 <br>